 - In the Garfield picture book Garfield's Judgement Day, Garfield convinces the pets of his hometown to break their taboo against talking so they can warn their owners of an approaching natural disaster.
 One of these animals, an old dog, is unable to convince his elderly owner to leave their house.
 The man explains that he has no life outside of the house anymore since all of his memories are in it and at his age memories are all he has.
 The dog refuses to abandon his owner and waits for the oncoming storm.
 After the storm passes, the old man's house is wrecked and the dog is apparently dead, though the man himself is unhurt.
 The old man grieves over his friend, declaring that his memories and the house don't mean anything to him anymore since his dog is more important.
 Fortunately the old dog was just playing dead.

-- The trope name comes from Labyrinth, when Sarah is offered the comfort of all her childhood belongings in return for giving up the quest for her baby brother.
-At first reassured by the familiarity and sentimental value of the possessions- many of which had long since been lost or thrown out by her parents - she suddenly realizes "It's all junk!"
+- The Trope Namer is Labyrinth when Sarah is offered the comfort of all her childhood belongings in return for giving up the quest for her baby brother.
+At first reassured by the familiarity and sentimental value of the possessions — many of which had long since been lost or thrown out by her parents — she suddenly realizes "It's all junk!"
 By rejecting her childhood memories and everything that reminds her of them, she breaks away from the past and is able to move ahead in the Labyrinth.

-- In International Velvet, a teenage girl, Sarah Brown, works hard to earn money in order to buy a foal her neighbor owns.
+- In National Velvet, a teenage girl, Sarah Brown, works hard to earn money in order to buy a foal her neighbor owns.
 When she finally has enough, she goes to make the purchase, only to find that the horse has already been sold.
 Bitterly disappointed, she throws the tin with all her cash into a lake.
 The symbolism is, of course, that she considers the money worthless in itself - she only obtained it in order to get her horse.
-It turns out to be a What an Idiot moment however, since it was her aunt that bought the horse as a present for her, and he's in the paddock waiting for Sarah when she gets home.
+It was her aunt that bought the horse as a present for her, and he's in the paddock waiting for Sarah when she gets home.
 Given what the upkeep of a horse actually costs, the discarded money would have come in handy...

-- In Hook, Captain Hook tricks Peter Pan's son into destroying the watch his father gave to him, by convincing the boy that his father doesn't care about him.
+- In Hook, Captain Hook tricks Peter Pan's son into destroying the watch his father gave to him, by convincing the boy that his father doesn't care about him (it didn't help that the son thought his father favored his sister over him).note

-- In Titanic, elderly Rose discards with the "Heart of the Ocean" diamond which she'd carried around all these years and shown to no one, as while she still cherishes her memories of Jack, she's finally told her tale and no longer needs to have it weigh on her soul anymore.
-It might have been nice of her to give it to the guys who spent bazillions looking for the damn thing instead of dumping it in the ocean, mind you.
+- In Titanic (1997), elderly Rose discards the "Heart of the Ocean" diamond which she'd carried around all these years and shown to no one, as while she still cherishes her memories of Jack, she's finally told her tale and no longer needs to have it weigh on her soul anymore.
+(It might have been nice of her to give it to the guys who spent bazillions looking for the damn thing, instead of dumping it in the ocean, mind you.)

 - In an alternative ending, Rose shows the crew the necklace before throwing it back into the sea.
 Although they understand why she's doing it, they're still very disappointed.